JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 Just as a brief word of history, to give credit to people's hard work, the original publication on FM synthesis came from John Chowning  in 1973 [Chowning1973].
 Because of lack of interest of American manufacturers in using the technique in hardware synths, Chowning turned to Japan-based manufacturer Yamaha in the same year.
 [SOS2000]

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/Chowning.jpg", "John Chowning" %}

-_Figure .
+_Figure {% increment figureId20250301  %}.
 John Chowning.
 [Source](https://commons.wikimedia.org/wiki/File:Chowning.jpg), accessed March 5, 2025, licensed under the [Creative Commons Attribution-Share Alike 3.0 Unported license](https://creativecommons.org/licenses/by-sa/3.0/deed.en)._

 However, it wasn't until 1983, when the first widely successful FM synth was introduced, namely, Yamaha DX7 FM [Wikipedia].
 It took the market by storm and spawned a host of FM-based hardware synths.